OrchardForexTutorials/140409_metatrader_indicator_step_by_step/README.md

    <!-- END_HEADER -->

-This is a follow along video, taking an indicator idea and writing the code to produce the indicator.
-The aim of the video is to show coding techniques, not to promote the indicator which is just an example here.
+The purpose of this is to lead you through the basics of creating a very simple indicator which I have called the Moving Average Ribbon.
+You may be able to find variations of this indicator in other places but this is the full source code and the associated video will explain the coding techniques used.